 In Missouri, an LLC is typically treated as a pass-through entity for tax purposes, meaning that the income from the LLC is not taxed at the company level.
 Instead, profits and losses are reported on the personal tax returns of the owners, or members, allowing them to avoid the double taxation often associated with corporations.
 This treatment simplifies the tax process and can lead to significant savings.
 For rental property owners, this means that the net income generated by their properties — after deducting eligible expenses — flows directly through to their personal tax return, where it’s taxed at their individual rates.

-That said, sometimes it’s more advantageous for a real estate investor and their LLC to be taxed as a C corporation or S corporation.
+That said, sometimes it’s more advantageous for a real estate investor and their LLC to be taxed as a What is a C corporation? or S corporation (please see our What is an S Corp? page).
 An LLC actually allows you to pick the structure that’s most beneficial for you and your business, whether that’s paying corporate income taxes or personal ones.
 Finding the right tax structure can be a tricky endeavor, so it’s highly recommended to chat with a business tax professional if you’re thinking about changing your tax status.

 The distinction between reporting rental income on Schedule E or Schedule C for LLC owners hinges on the type of rental activity conducted.
 Generally, rental income is reported on Schedule E, which is used for passive income activities like real estate investments where minimal services are provided to tenants.
 Schedule E is used when the LLC’s activities are limited to renting out property and performing basic management tasks, such as collecting rent and paying for routine maintenance.